Advance

 We urgently require a solution to assess the state of the ENS in vivo

-Despite the emerging realization of the importance of the ENS for brain and digestive health, there is no single solution to monitor the morphology and function of the ENS and microbiota nor determine how it may change because of disease.
+Despite the emerging realization of the importance of the ENS for brain and digestive health, there is no single solution to monitor the morphology and function of the ENS and its microbiota nor determine how it may change in the context of disease.
+Tackling the technical challenges to enable investigations of the gut-brain connection could pave the way for innovative therapies to solve major brain disorders.

 The solution